iOS App Home Tab Evolution

 What’s next?

 Continue to test personalised recommenders.
 Even though users asked for product recommendations, this has not performed positively in AB tests.
-We have another test planned in 2026 to test other designs, placement and the algorithm of the recommenders
+We have another test planned in 2026 to test other designs, placement and algorithms of the recommenders.